laravel/docs/cashier-paddle.md

 #### Database Migrations

 The Cashier service provider registers its own database migration directory, so remember to migrate your database after installing the package.
-The Cashier migrations will create a new `customers` table as well as create new `subscriptions` table to hold all of your customer's subscriptions and a `receipts` table to hold all of your receipts:
+The Cashier migrations will create a new `customers` table as well as a new `subscriptions` table to hold all of your customer's subscriptions and a `receipts` table to hold all of your receipts:

     php artisan migrate